qige023/Glorex/README.md

 API Level 18+ on Android 4.3+ (It's the minimal version of Android that support GLES 3.0 :D )

 ## Builds ##
-need Android sdk & ndk installed
+Need Android sdk & ndk installed

-need Android Studio or Eclipse(with CDT and Gradle plugins)
+Need Android Studio or Eclipse(with CDT and Gradle plugins)

+For some demos libfreetype.a and libassimp.a is needed for build.
+You can find some useful link and hints about cross compile skills from docs/reference.md.(the static library file(libxxx.a files) are so big that I wan't upload them to repository,you can contact me in email, if you have any trouble in building these libs)

-import gradle project, build and enjoy...
+Import gradle project, build and enjoy...

 to be add..